vincent-peugnet/wcms/MANUAL.md

 ##### Page ID

 __The unique identifier of a page__.
 It can only contain lowercases characters from `a-z`, numbers `0-9`, underscore `_` and hyphen `-`.
+Also, `assets` and `media` are reserved paths, therefore cannot be used as page ID.

 Normaly W will take care of cleaning your pages's ID, by lowering uppercases, removing some accents, and remplacing special characters or spaces with hyphens.